+'''

-p4 admin checkpoint [-z | -Z] [prefix]
+$ p4 admin checkpoint [-z | -Z] [prefix]

+'''

-Running p4 admin checkpoint is equivalent to p4d -jc.
+Running p4 admin checkpoint is equivalent to p4d -jc except that using p4 admin checkpoint requires that you be connected to the server.
 You must be a Perforce superuser to use p4 admin.

 You can set up an automated program to create your checkpoints on a regular schedule.
 Be sure to always check the program's output to ensure that checkpoint creation was started.
 Compare the checkpoint's actual MD5 checksum with that recorded in the .md5 file, and back up the .md5 file along with the checkpoint.
 After successful creation, a checkpoint file can be compressed, archived, or moved onto another disk.
 At that time or shortly thereafter, back up the versioned files stored in the depot subdirectories.